Australia's largest independent migration law firm. Open 7 days! Book here.

 [/free_consultation]

-A s56 Request for Information is a request made under section 56 of the Migration Act.
+A s56 Request for Information is a request made under section 56 of the Migration Act 1958.
 Firstly, this section empowers the Minister and his delegates to request information.
 Secondly, where information is requested, the section states that the ‘Minister may invite, orally or in writing, the applicant for a visa to give additional information in a specified way’.

 Most of the time, the request is a simple and straightforward request where the Department is asking the applicant for an important piece of information that was missing from the initial application.
-This may be to clarify issues relating to inconsistent travel dates, incorrect spelling of names, or requiring additional documents such as English results or police checks.
-You are required to respond to the request within a specified period of time, typically 28 days (unless otherwise specified).
+It may be for asking to:

 It is important to read the requested information carefully and note down any supporting documents required.
 The success of your visa application may depend on your ability to supply the supporting documents to your case officer within the set timeframes.
 Submitting the required information may require professional advice to ensure you comply with the strict rules and proceed to attain a desirable outcome on your application.

-After you have received your S56 request for information you will typically have 28 days to respond.
-Once you have provided your response to the Department, there is unfortunately no set time period in which they are expected to reach a conclusion on your application.
-Factors such as the complexity of your case and current workload may influence processing times.
-Generally, receiving a S56 request can be a positive indicator that the Department is in the later stage of assessing your application.
+After you receive your S56 request for information, you typically have 28 days to respond.
+Once you have provided your response to the Department, there is unfortunately no set timeframe for when they are expected to reach a conclusion on your application.
+Processing times are influenced by factors such as:

 [free_consultation]